If you don’t want to have a heart attack in ten years, or maybe even sooner, I highly recommend hiring a CPA and bookkeeper.

-After interviewing a handful of CPAs, analyze their responses, determine which one aligns with your interests and goals the most and move forward with using their services.
+After interviewing a handful of investment CPAs, analyze their responses, determine which one aligns with your interests and goals the most and move forward with using their services.

 One final note about CPAs/bookkeepers: as your business grows, your needs evolve.
-Moreover, a CPA who you selected as a beginner wholesaler may not be the best CPA after you’re wholesale business has grown dramatically, or if your business model has expanded to include other niches.
+Moreover, a real estate CPA who you selected as a beginner wholesaler may not be the best CPA after your wholesale business has grown dramatically, or if your business model has expanded to include other niches.
 So, as these changes occur, it may make sense to conduct additional interviews – even if only to confirm that you’re current CPA is still the proper choice – and make any personnel changes if necessary.